Learn / Guides / Customer journey mapping (CJM) guide

 What it is: a mapping tool for the complex customer journey

 How it’s used: Smaply is a great tool for understanding channel usage and backstage processes.
-It lets you create a repository of insights, including images, PDF files, and even audio files to link all together and get a full overview of the customer journey.
+It lets you create a repository of customer insights, including images, PDF files, and even audio files to link all together and get a full overview of the customer journey.
+Plus, it integrates with project management tools like Jira.

 When to use it: when you have a complex customer journey and you want to keep everything in one, easy-to-navigate place.